meredian/node-notification-queue/README.md

 node-notification-queue
 =======================

-Nofitication service test assignment for PlayKot. `NotificationApi` is a stub for VK.com API
+Nofitication service test assignment. `NotificationApi` is a stub for VK.com API

 ## Prerequisites